Prince (musician): 2000–2007: Musicology and 3121

 On May 16, 2000, Prince stopped using the Love Symbol as his name, since his publishing contract with Warner/Chappell had expired.
 In a press conference, he stated that after being freed from undesirable relationships associated with the name "Prince", he would revert to using his real name.
 Nevertheless, Prince continued to use the symbol as a logo and on album artwork and to play a Love Symbol–shaped guitar.
 For several years following the release of Rave Un2 the Joy Fantastic, Prince primarily released new music through his Internet subscription service, NPGOnlineLtd.com, which later became NPGMusicClub.com.
 Albums from this period are Rave In2 the Joy Fantastic (2001), The Rainbow Children (2001), One Nite Alone...
 (2002), Xpectation (2003), C-Note (2004), The Chocolate Invasion (2004) and The Slaughterhouse (2004).

-In 2001, Warner Bros. released a second compilation album, The Very Best of Prince, containing most of his commercially successful singles from the eighties.
+In 2001, Warner Bros. released a second compilation album, The Very Best of Prince, containing most of his commercially successful singles from the 1980s.
 In 2002, Prince released his first live album, One Nite Alone...
 Live!, which features performances from the One Nite Alone...Tour.
-The 3-CD box set also includes a disc of "aftershow" music entitled It Ain't Over!.
+The three-CD box set also includes a disc of "aftershow" music entitled It Ain't Over!.
 During this time, Prince sought to engage more effectively with his fan base via the NPG Music Club, pre-concert sound checks, and at yearly "celebrations" at Paisley Park, his music studios.
 Fans were invited into the studio for tours, interviews, discussions and music-listening sessions.
 Some of these fan discussions were filmed for an unreleased documentary, directed by Kevin Smith.

 On February 8, 2004, Prince appeared at the 46th Annual Grammy Awards with Beyoncé.
 In a performance that opened the show, they performed a medley of "Purple Rain", "Let's Go Crazy", "Baby I'm a Star", and Beyoncé's "Crazy in Love".
 The following month, Prince was inducted into the Rock and Roll Hall of Fame.
 The award was presented to him by Alicia Keys along with Big Boi and André 3000 of OutKast.
 As well as performing a trio of his own hits during the ceremony, Prince also participated in a tribute to fellow inductee George Harrison in a rendering of Harrison's "While My Guitar Gently Weeps", playing a two-minute guitar solo that ended the song.
 He also performed the song "Red House" as "Purple House" on the album Power of Soul: A Tribute to Jimi Hendrix.